Quebec municipality reimburses citizens for household appliance repairs

 Ontario tried to pass right-to-repair legislation in 2019.

-Diane Bérard is a Future of Good reporter, focusing on social finance and impact investing for an equitable future.
+Diane Bérard is the Future of Good reporter on Canadian social finance and impact investing.